Analysis¶

 >>> pf.plot_value() # (3)!

-- Halt the simulation of the current group if its value becomes negative
+- Stop the simulation of the current group if its value turns negative.

-- Initiate the simulation at the first signal
+- Start the simulation at the first signal.

-- Ensure all metrics and subplots consider only data up to the liquidation point, even if the portfolio retains all original data (2014 → today)
+- Make sure all metrics and subplots use only data up to the liquidation point, even if the portfolio contains the full original data set (2014 → today).

 Example 2: Analyze a date range of an already simulated portfolio